 Sunday, 11 January 2009

-On top of that, our arranged pick up failed to materialise, so we had to scrounge a lift home on the Best Western shuttle!
+To cap off a less-than-optimal day, our arranged pick-up failed to materialise, so we had to scrounge a lift home on the Best Western shuttle.

 Monday, 12 January 2009